sjain-stanford/deep-route/README.md

   --print-freq N   print frequency (default: 10)
 ```

 To run on GPU, provide switch `--use_gpu`.
 Best model parameters (based on F-1 score on validation set) are saved to `./model/training/` dir every epoch, along with loss and training curves.
 If the switch `--pretrained` is provided, model is pre-loaded with saved parameters before training.
-With `--adapt_lr`, a learning rate delay by factor of 10 is applied every 30 epochs.
+With `--adapt_lr`, a learning rate decay factor of 10 is applied every 30 epochs.

 ## Cite
 If you find this work useful in your research, please cite: